edadma/bittydb/format.md

 - OBJECT = 0xA0
 	- EMPTY = OBJECT|0
 	- MEMBERS = OBJECT|1
-- ARRAY = 0xB0
+- LIST = 0xB0
-	- NIL = ARRAY|0
+	- NIL = LIST|0
-	- ELEMENTS = ARRAY|1
+	- ELEMENTS = LIST|1
 - POINTER = 0xC0
 - TIMESTAMP = 0xD0
 - DATETIME = 0xE0
+- TYPE =	0xF0
+- DELETED =	0xFF

 Internal types can be divided into *composite* or *basic* depending on whether they are built out of other types or not.
-The composite types are OBJECT and ARRAY.
+The composite types are OBJECT and list.
 All other types are basic, except for POINTER which is in a class by itself.
 Some basic types are *simple* in the sense that they only require their type and no other value data to be stored.
 The simple types are NULL, BOOLEAN (TRUE/FALSE), single character strings (SSTRING of one character), EMPTY, and NIL.

 Special Values
 --------------

 - NUL = 0x00 (null pointer usually signifying end of a chain)
-- USED = 0x00 (signifying that a pair or array element is in use, meaning not deleted)
+- USED = 0x00 (signifying that a pair is in use, meaning not deleted)
-- UNUSED = 0x01 (signifying that a pair or array element is unused, meaning deleted)
+- UNUSED = 0x01 (signifying that a pair is unused, meaning deleted)

 Header